TextFlint: Unified Multilingual Robustness Evaluation Toolkit for Natural Language Processing: TextFlint Framework

 \paragraph{General Evaluation} For users who want to evaluate robustness of NLP models in a general way, \textsf{TextFlint} supports generating massive and comprehensive transformed samples within one command.
 By default, \textsf{TextFlint} performs all single transformations on original dataset to form corresponding transformed datasets, and the performance of target models is tested on these datasets.
 As a feedback of model robustness, the results of target model performance change on each of the transformed datasets and their corresponding original datasets are reported in a clear form.
 The evaluation report provides a comparative view of model performance on datasets before and after certain types of transformation, which supports model weakness analysis and guides particular improvement.

 \paragraph{Customized Evaluation} For users who want to test model performance on specific aspects, they demand a customized transformed dataset of certain transformations or their combinations.
 In \textsf{TextFlint}, this could be achieved by modifying \texttt{Config}, which determines the configuration of \textsf{TextFlint} in generation. \texttt{Config} specifies the transformations being performed on the given dataset, and it could be modified manually or generated automatically.
-For the latter, users could implement customized requests by slightly modifying the codes, like enabling combination between any two transformations, or adjusting settings of certain transformations.
 Moreover, by modifying the configuration, users could decide to generate multiple transformed samples on each original data sample, validate samples by semantics, preprocess samples with certain processors, etc.

 \paragraph{Target Model Improvement} For users who want to improve robustness of target models, they may work hard to inspect the weakness of model with less alternative support.
 To tackle the issue, we believe a diagnostic report revealing the influence of comprehensive aspects on model performance would provide concrete suggestions on model improvement.
 By using \textsf{TextFlint} and applying transformed dataset to target models, the transformations corresponding to significant performance decline in evaluation report will provide improvement guidance of target models.
 Moreover, \textsf{TextFlint} supports adversarial training on target models with large-scale transformed dataset, and the change of performance will also be reported to display performance gain due to adversarial training.